yangshun/server-template/README.md

 This template supports two auth scopes to control the access to fields in the GraphQL schema:

 - `self` accepts a user ID and will grant access if the id matches the currently authenticated user (`viewer`).
-- `role: "User"` or `role: "Admin"` makes the field accessible only to users with the specified role.
+- `role: "user"` or `role: "admin"` makes the field accessible only to users with the specified role.
 The `role` matches the `Role` enum in the prisma schema.
 You can add your own roles in the Prisma schema and use them here.

 ### JSON Types in the Database